LucasCegielski/natural_art/README.md

 ## Media

--  The media for the Aircraft Products was taken from a website that sell Aircraft Models: [Revell](https://www.revell.de/).
+-  Pictures of the products in the store are photos taken by the artist herself and are of the products she created.

 ## Acknowledgements

 - My mentor Akshat for all his help and ideas.

-- Thanks to the tutors at Code Institute for all help during the course (Especial thanks to Igor, James and Scott for all their help).
+- Thanks to the tutors at Code Institute for all help during the course (especialy to Igor, James and Sean, for all their help and amazing input).

 - Slack channel help regarding ongoingissues and problem solving ideas.